kanboard/kanboard/doc/plugins.markdown

 - `getPluginDescription()`: Should return plugin description
 - `getPluginHomepage()`: Should return plugin Homepage (link)

-Your plugin registration class also inherit from `Core\Base`, that means you can access to all classes and methods of Kanboard easily.
+Your plugin registration class also inherit from `Kanboard\Core\Base`, that means you can access to all classes and methods of Kanboard easily.

 This example will fetch the user #123: